 Recommendations: Corpo Santo Hotel offers an atmosphere of understated luxury in a five-star setting that merges the past and present.
 For a quirkier experience try LX Boutique Hotel, with themed rooms, views of the water, and an on-site sushi restaurant.

 Where to Eat: Don’t miss Sol e Pesca, a tiny café where canned seafood takes center stage.
 The Mercado da Ribeira, Lisbon’s main market, is also a must-visit.
-One half retains the traditional style of local vendors.
-The other has been transformed into the Time Out Market, featuring stands from the city’s top chefs and restaurants.
+One half retains the traditional style of local vendors; the other has been transformed into the Time Out Market, featuring stands from the city’s top chefs and restaurants.

-Avenida da Liberdade
+Where to Stay near Avenida da Liberdade

 Recommendations: The coolest hotel in the area has to be Torel Palace.
 It's housed in two 19th-century mansions and located high on a hill.
 This can only mean one thing in Lisbon: stunning panoramas.